Guy Fletcher: Solo work

 Fletcher's first solo album, Inamorata, was released on 28 January 2008.
 Knopfler guested as lead guitarist for two tracks, and various musicians who have been associated with Knopfler's band also made appearances.

 Fletcher's second album, Stone, was released in 2009; his third, Natural Selection was released in 2010 with High Roads, being released in 2016.

-His latest album, "Anomaly" was released April 22nd 2022.
+His latest album, Anomaly, was released 22 April 2022.

-Personal life

-Guy lives with his wife Laura, and their two children, Max and Leon, in Aldwick, West Sussex.